fxn/tkn/README.md

 ## Terminal Profile

-For your preferred setup you tipically have one profile per resolution:
+For your preferred setup you typically have one profile per resolution:

 1. Find out the resolution of the projector of the conference (ask the organization).